r02b/r02b.github.io/_pages/main.md

     In 2022, I co-founded “Baot Research”, the research branch of a popular Israeli all-female tech group.
     I also served as a mentor throughout the years via different organizations, such as <a href="https://www.linkedin.com/company/baot-il/" target="_blank">Baot</a> and <a href="https://queenb.org.il/en" target="_blank">Queen B</a>.
     <br><br>
-    I can be reached at noga.rotman at mail huj ac il.
+    I can be reached at noga.rotman at mail huji ac il.
 </div>

  <div id="publications" class="section-container section-main">